164 years ago, this Bangor priest was tarred, feathered and ridden on a rail

 For the physical pain he suffered, the resilience he showed in pushing forward and the impact Bapst had on the Bangor area, nearly 70 years later they named a high school after him.

 His namesake school may be the only thing people know about Bapst.
-Some people think the high school is named after John the Baptist, but that’s not the case — he was a real person, who lived in eastern Maine.
+Some people think the high school is named after John the Baptist, but that’s not the case — Bapst lived, worked and was remembered by many in eastern Maine.

-“A lot of people know [Bapst] because of the school… but they don’t have a clue about where he came from, or why it happened, or all the things that were happening nationally that led to it,” Dick Shaw, a Bangor historian, said. “[Bapst] was walking into a snake pit, when he came to Maine at that time.”
+“A lot of people know [Bapst] because of the school … but they don’t have a clue about where he came from, or why it happened, or all the things that were happening nationally that led to it,” Dick Shaw, a Bangor historian, said. “[Bapst] was walking into a snake pit, when he came to Maine at that time.”

 Bapst was ordained a priest in his native Switzerland in 1846, at age 31.
 Two years later, he landed in New York and was sent to Maine, eventually becoming priest for a territory stretching from Waterville to Machias — that’s how few Catholics were living at the time in Maine.